 The own funds of an institution may not fall below the amount of initial capital required at the time of its authorisation.
 Own funds consist of the sum of its Tier 1 and Tier 2 capital.
-As a rule, CRR/CRR II require institutions to maintain adequate amounts of own funds consisting of CET1 capital ratio (4.5%), a Tier 1 capital ratio (6%) and a total capital ratio (8%).
-CRR/CRR II specify the requirements for own funds to qualify as eligible capital.
+As a rule, CRR require institutions to maintain adequate amounts of own funds consisting of CET1 capital ratio (4.5%), a Tier 1 capital ratio (6%) and a total capital ratio (8%).
+CRR specify the requirements for own funds to qualify as eligible capital.
 CET1 capital includes, in particular, share/stock capital, capital surplus/agio, retained profits, other accumulated income, and reserves.

 Requirements for the Additional Tier 1 capital are less stringent than in the case of CET1 capital, but more stringent than for Tier 2 capital.
-Further details on own funds are set forth in CRR/CRR II and Commission Delegated Regulation (EU) No. 241/2014, supplementing CRR/CRR II with regard to regulatory technical standards for own funds requirements for institutions.
-As part of the SREP of the institution's individual capital adequacy, supervisory authorities (BaFin) may ask the institution to hold additional own funds in excess of the default rules under CRR/CRR II.
+Further details on own funds are set forth in CRR and Commission Delegated Regulation (EU) No. 241/2014, supplementing CRR with regard to regulatory technical standards for own funds requirements for institutions.
+As part of the SREP of the institution's individual capital adequacy, supervisory authorities (BaFin) may ask the institution to hold additional own funds in excess of the default rules under CRR.
 The SREP decision is issued annually and is based on factors such as the institution's business model, governance, risk, capital, and liquidity.

 KWG requires credit institutions to maintain a capital conservation buffer (CCB) of CET1 capital equal to 2.5% of the total risk exposure amount and an institution-specific countercyclical capital buffer (CCyB).
-The latter is calculated with the use of domestic CCyB of between 0% and 2.5% (in Germany, the domestic CCyB has been increased to 0.75% with effect from 1 February 2022 and the credit institutions are obliged to use this increased domestic CCyB in the calculation of their institution-specific CCyB as from 1 February 2023).
-Specific requirements apply in case of capital buffers for G-SIIs.
+The latter is calculated with the use of domestic CCyB of between 0% and 2.5%.
+In Germany, the domestic CCyB has been determined by BaFin at 0.75% with effect from 1 February 2022 and, on 30 January 2024, that percentage was confirmed by BaFin as appropriate for the first quarter of 2024 based on the current risk situation.